laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-20/day-1/lecture-materials/token-based-auth-with-react-and-jwts.md

 We'll be using a version of the *people app*:
 - Frontend: [**click here for startercode**](https://git.generalassemb.ly/laurenperez-ga/people-frontend).
 - Backend: [**click here for startercode**](https://git.generalassemb.ly/laurenperez-ga/people-backend).
-- Open both apps in their own VS Code window
 - Install the `node_modules` in both: `$ npm i`
 - Inside `server.js`, an environment variable is referenced for connecting to a cloud-hosted MongoDB; we need to create the `.env` file, and then add the variable that references our own MongoDB Connection URI